Hyperland: Content

 The self-proclaimed "fantasy documentary" begins with Adams asleep by the fireside with his television still on.
 In a dream that follows, Adams, fed up by game shows and generally passive, non-interactive linear content, takes his TV to a rubbish dump, where he meets Tom, played by Tom Baker.
 Tom is a software agent, who shows him the future of TV: interactive multimedia.

 Much like Apple Inc's Knowledge Navigator concept, Tom acts as a butler within a virtual space populated with hypermedia: linked text, sound, pictures and movies represented by animated icons.
 The documentary is centred on Adams browsing these media and discovering their interconnectedness.

 This process leads him, for example, from the topic Atlantic Ocean to literature about the sea to The Rime of the Ancient Mariner by Samuel Taylor Coleridge to the poem Kubla Khan by the same author to Xanadu and back to the topic of hypertext via Ted Nelson's Project Xanadu.
 The references to Coleridge and to Kubla Khan are rather knowing nods to Adams' own book Dirk Gently's Holistic Detective Agency, where they play significant roles in the plot.
 Dirk Gently was published in 1987 and also touches on the themes of interconnectedness, suggesting that this was a subject Adams had thought about at some length and for some time.

 Many aspects of the documentary demonstrate Adams' noted enthusiasm for technology, and for Apple computers in particular.
 At the beginning of the documentary a Macintosh Portable can be seen, and most of the projects presented run on Apple hardware.
-Even the general design of the animated icons and environments featured in his dream are inspired by pre-OS X era Mac OS icons and design cues.
+Even the general design of the animated icons and environments featured in his dream is inspired by pre-OS X era Mac OS icons and design cues.